brakmic/ScalaDev/README.md

      scala-dev:3.7.0
    ```

-2. If you’re using Docker-Desktop’s Kubernetes, edit the `server:` entries in that config:
+2. If you're using Docker-Desktop's Kubernetes, edit the `server:` entries in that config:

    ```yaml
    clusters: